django-beam/django-beam/README.md

 Either use `beam.contrib.reversion.VersionViewSet` as the base class for the models where you want reversion or use the `VersionViewSetMixin`.

 By default create and update views are tracked.
-You can use the `versioned_view_types` class attribute to control which view types are tracked.
+You can use the `versioned_component_names` class attribute to control which components are tracked.

-If you do not manually register your models with reversion then `VersionViewSet.model` is registered following all the inlines specified for the `versioned_view_types`.
+If you do not manually register your models with reversion then `VersionViewSet.model` is registered following all the inlines specified for the `versioned_component_names`.

 ### beam.contrib.autocomplete_light